Need for a Mined Land Reclamation Permit

 A Mined-Land Reclamation permit is required for all excavations and related activities defined as mining, from which

-- More than 1,000 tons or 750 cubic yards, whichever is less, of a mineral(s) is (are) removed from the earth during twelve successive calendar months.
+- More than 1,000 tons or 750 cubic yards, whichever is less, of a mineral(s) is (are) removed, or proposed to be removed, from the earth during twelve successive calendar months.
 This is approximately equal to 40-50 tandem-axle (10-wheeler) dump truck loads.
 Or

-- More than 100 cubic yards or more of a mineral(s) is (are) removed in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law).
+- More than 100 cubic yards or more of a mineral(s) is (are) removed in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law) or the Public Lands Law.

 Mineral is defined as any naturally formed, usually inorganic, solid material located on or below the surface of the earth including but not limited to architectural stone, gem stones, limestone, granite, ore, bluestone, gravel and sand.
 Peat and topsoil are also considered to be minerals.

 You must obtain all necessary permits before commencing work on a project that requires any DEC permit.
 Persons commencing work on such a project before obtaining the required permits, and any contractors engaged in such work, are subject to enforcement action by the DEC.
-Such action may include:
+Such action may include any or all of the following:

 - Civil or criminal court action, or both,

-- An order to remove structures or materials or perform other remedial action, or both a fine and an order.
+- An order to remove structures or materials or perform other remedial action, including the reclamation of all affected lands.

 Certain activities are exempt from the Mined-Land Reclamation Law.
 Contact The Regional Mined Land Reclamation Specialist to determine whether a mining permit is required.
 The most common of these exempt activities include: